Orchid Addiction? Tips to get Sobr (alia)

 Latest-generation complex hybrid created by Bruce Rogers, Sobralia La Folie (=S. leucoxantha x xantholeuca) x dissimilis 'CUN'.
 These flowers are relatively long-lived and quite showy.

 Several noteworthy elfin forest and cloud forest localities on the Continental Divide in Panamá house exceptional Sobralia and Elleanthus diversity, particularly the smaller species.
 It is frequent to find more than a dozen species living in sympatry at these sites.
-It is a near certainity that both genera are under-described from both Panamá and Costa Rica.
+It is a near certainty that both genera are under-described from both Panamá and Costa Rica.

-Two outstanding clones of rose-purple flower colored species now in indoors cultivation year-round at my home in California.
+Shown below are two outstanding clones of rose-purple flower colored species now in indoors cultivation year-round at my home in California.
 The Sobralia andreae clone shown below left has been in constant flower as a "houseplant" for the past 14 months while its same-sized sibling hasn't flowered once in a climate-controlled greenhouse!!
 Sadly, this central Colombian native is another "one day wonder" sobralia species, but this plant brightens up this corner of the living room every few weeks with groups of its spectacular flowers.
 The S. callosa clone is a tall form of what is usually a very compact (18"/45 cm tall) Panamanian epiphyte and often produces twin flowers from single stems.
 Both of these examples are about 3'/95 cm tall and show exceptional flower quality for their species.

 Two more cultivated rose purples.